ucd-library/ror-extend-demo/details.md

 #### CIPS Codes

-Organizations are encouraged to add [[https://nces.ed.gov/ipeds/cipcode/default.aspx?y=55][CIPS Codes]] to their organizational records.
+Organizations are encouraged to add [CIPS Codes](https://nces.ed.gov/ipeds/cipcode/default.aspx?y=55) to their organizational records.
 After a review of a number of potential classification, these codes were determined to be the best existing solution for comparing the overlap between organizations from different ROR entities.